Stochastic intrinsic gradient flows on the Wasserstein space: Diffusion processes on Wasserstein spaces

-Assuming $(C1)$, the push-forward of $G_\D$ under the map
+Assuming ($C_1$), the push-forward of $G_\D$ under the map

-yields a probability measure on $(\scr P_p,\scr B(\scr P_p))$ suitable for the purpose of defining a gradient-type Dirichlet form.
+yields a probability measure on $(\scr P_p,\scr B(\scr P_p))$, suitable for the purpose of defining a gradient-type Dirichlet form.

-Dirichlet forms and diffusion processes on $\scr P_p$ related to the intrinsic derivative have been studied in \cite{RW22,RWW24} for such type of reference measures $\Lam$.
+Dirichlet forms and diffusion processes on $\scr P_p$ related to the intrinsic derivative are studied in \cite{RW22,RWW24} for such type of reference measures $\Lam$.
 The next proposition sums up the relevant result in our context.